NoeticLaboratories/nlds-svelte/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A collection of reusable Svelte components developed by Noetic Laboratories.
+A collection of reusable Svelte components developed by Noetic Labs.
 This library provides a set of UI components built with Svelte 5 for use in your Svelte or SvelteKit applications.

 **Note:** We are currently using SvelteKit specific features and conventions, so this library will not work with Svelte applications that do not use SvelteKit until further notice.